 The striking thing about those who malign the gold standard (this also applies to most of its supporters) is their ignorance of how it really functioned, as revealed by the fact that Britain was not even on a genuine gold standard but on a quasi-gold standard.
 Before continuing with this line of thought we need to clarify further points regarding Professor Mitchell’s error that classical economists focused on trade deficits with respect to gold drains.

 One cannot help but be struck by the professor failure to mention exchange rates or even provide an explanation for gold drains.
 As the classical economists had determined that the exchange rate, not the trade deficit, was the key indicator with respect to an unhealthy trade deficit and the depreciation of the currency it is necessary to understand how they arrived at this conclusion, a decision that contains important and lasting economic lessons.
-Continue reading Professor Mitchell, a Modern Monetary Theory exponent, gets the gold standard badly: Part 3
+Continue reading Professor Mitchell, a Modern Monetary Theory exponent, gets the gold standard badly wrong: Part 3

 Professor Mitchell tells us that under the gold standard gold was the principle means of making international payments.
 So when countries developed “trade imbalances” (for which he gave no explanation) gold would have to be shipped from one country to another until the balances were restored.
 Using Australia and New Zealand as a hypothetical example he argued that if Australian exports to New Zealand exceeded the latter’s exports to Australia “this would necessitate New Zealand shipping gold”.

 He follows through with the Hume’s specie-flow theory (the classical theory of gold flows) that the inflow of gold would inflate Australia’s money supply which would drive up prices, making her exports more expensive and hence reversing the gold flow by sucking in more imports.
 In the meantime, poor old New Zealand’s loss of gold would cause a monetary contraction bringing about a deflation that would cause “rising unemployment and falling output and prices” until her trade balance was restored.
-Continue reading Professor Mitchell, a Modern Monetary Theory exponent, gets the gold standard badly: Part 2
+Continue reading Professor Mitchell, a Modern Monetary Theory exponent, gets the gold standard badly wrong: Part 2

 Bill Mitchell, like the great majority of economists, is an ardent opponent of the gold standard.
 He is also one of the world’s leading modern monetary theorists and a professor of economics at the University of Newcastle, New South Wales.
 He wrote an article attacking the gold standard, an article that revealed not only a staggering ignorance of its history but also how it functioned.
 This response is the first in a series that exposes Professor Mitchell’s errors.